 Used Audi A1

-Designed to take the battle to MINI and Fiat, the Audi A1 resides firmly in the supermini part of the market.
-Its premium feel may play into the more sophisticated driver’s hands, but the A1 remains a great little car for most drivers out there.
+The Audi A1 resides firmly in the supermini part of the market.
+Its premium feel may play into the more sophisticated driver’s hands, but a used A1 remains a great little car for most drivers out there.

 Much of the A1’s driving prowess comes from Audi’s incredible DSG system.
 This is basically a very clever flappy-paddle gearbox, but it’s much more than just a marketing ploy.
 If you opt for the system – which you should – you’ll end up with a car which can be an automatic but, when the moment takes you, can be a super-quick shifting bruiser, too.
 The gearbox effectively makes the car better, so it’s definitely something to consider.

-Aside from the gearbox, the A1 drives brilliantly.
-It doesn’t have the cheek and charm of the MINI, nor does it have the cuteness that the 500 has in abundance, but what is does have is technical superiority.
+Aside from the gearbox, a used A1 drives brilliantly and boasts technical superiority.
 The A1 is by far and away the most technically-gifted supermini, so that means you’ll enjoy a brilliant drive no matter where you are.

 The TDI engines in the A1 are superb, and even if you opt for a petrol model you’ll be boasting a smile for years to come.
-If you can afford an A1 and fancy something different, we can’t help but recommend it.
+As the saying goes, good things come in small packages.